pylixonly/pylixonly/README.md

-<h1>Hey there, I'm Amsyar! 👋</h1>
+### Hello there 👋!<br/>

-I'm a 16-year-old who enjoys programming small things as a hobby.
-I have plenty of experience in C# and Node.js (JS/TS) yet I am still far from being an expert.
+My name is **Amsyar** *(pronounced "ahm-syar")*, although you may know me by my online handles, "pylix" or "slyde".
+I'm just a teenager who likes to program for fun.
+I've played around with C# and Node.js (JS/TS) quite a bit, but I'm definitely not an expert yet.
 I am currently focusing on front-end development, as well as contributing to open source projects whenever I can.

 ### Languages and Tools: